Chrome is one of the most popular web-browsers in existence, so it makes sense to use a VPN service with it.

 Full VPN vs. Chrome extension

-Most VPN services require you to subscribe to their main VPN service to make use of their Chrome VPN Extension.
+Most VPNs require you to subscribe to their main VPN service to make use of their Chrome VPN Extension.

-For that reason it makes sense to install the full desktop VPN client which can protect your privacy across your whole internet connection rather than using a Chrome extension that only offers limited protection in a browser.
+For that reason, it makes sense to install the full desktop Virtual Private Network client which can protect your privacy across your whole internet connection rather than using a Chrome extension that only offers limited protection in a browser.

-Not only do most VPN desktop apps protect your privacy but they are also increasingly including added value features that protect your overall system as a whole.
+Not only do most Virtual Private Network desktop apps protect your privacy but they are also increasingly including added-value features that protect your overall system as a whole.

 We've tried and tested a range of Chrome VPN extensions this year to bring you this updated guide.
-Above are our five recommendations.
+Above are our seven recommendations.

 ExpressVPN's Chrome Extension is our recommended choice because it contains additional features that many others don't.
-However, all five are suitable for use with Chrome.
+However, all seven are suitable for use with Chrome.

 30-day money back guarantee